 Because of these reasons, content strategists are more likely to dismiss a low-volume keyword even though it’s a valid pain point according to their customers.

-Remember — your content strategy should be driven by insights from your customers rather than data from SEO tools.
+Remember — a content strategy for SaaS should be driven by insights from your customers rather than data from SEO tools.

 How to win at content marketing as a growth-stage SaaS

 Bottom-of-funnel content doesn’t need to scream “BUY MY PRODUCT.”
 It’s similar to top-of-funnel content in that it educates the customer about a concern/curiosity they have; however, it’s tailored to potential customers that are ready to buy.